-Below, the interior of the nightclub as Kemp’s original 3D rendering, and a photo of the final scene (a happy ending!) in the opera.
+Below, the interior of the nightclub as Kemp’s original 3D rendering, and a photo of an Act I scene in the opera.

 LOKC: How did you communicate with your collaborators while working on this set design?
 In-person meetings?
 Skype/Facetime?
 E-mails?
 All of the above?

 SKemp: It’s always wonderful working with frequent collaborators where you have a great “shorthand” and understand each other’s processes.
 We’re usually spread out all over the country, so we definitely rely on technology like FaceTime, phone calls, e-mails and texts to digitally place us in the same room.